 Women who have a planned or unplanned cesarean section may need to wait a few moments to be able to hold the baby.
 In most cases, after a quick assessment, nurses can move the baby to the mother’s chest.
 The baby can stay at her mother’s side until she is settled into the recovery room and ready to nurse.

-Benefits for mom and baby
+Golden hour benefits for mom and baby

 During labor and the minutes and hours afterward, the mother’s body experiences several amazing changes.
 Giving birth generates changes in a woman’s brain chemistry that increases desire to nurture.